fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-4-2.md

 Under this mode, you’ll be opted in to TypeScript’s older behavior that issues an error.
 This new setting is not under the [`strict` ↗](https://www.typescriptlang.org/tsconfig.html#strict) family of flags, since we believe users will find it more useful on certain codebases than others.

-You can understand this feature in more detail by reading up on the corresponding [pull request](https://github.com/microsoft/TypeScript/pull/40171/).
+You can understand this feature in more detail by reading up on the corresponding [pull request ↗](https://github.com/microsoft/TypeScript/pull/40171/).
-We’d also like to extend a big thanks to [Wenlu Wang](https://github.com/Kingwl) who sent us this pull request!
+We’d also like to extend a big thanks to [Wenlu Wang ↗](https://github.com/Kingwl) who sent us this pull request!

 ## `abstract` Construct Signatures {#abstract-construct-signatures}